ur-tcs/programming-2-ex-2/README.md

 + We want to implement three classes: `Circle`, `Square` and `Cube`.
 + Each class should have a dimension, a diameter (diameter for circle or diagonal for square and cube) and should be able to compute their area or volume.
 + Clearly some of these objects share some properties.
 The goal is to model the shared aspects via traits and/or abstract classes
 + In order to compute the area of a circle, we don't want to use the "exact" value of pi, but instead create our own constant `approxPi`.
-This value should be equal for all objects of the class `Circle`, but we should be able to change the value uniformly.
+This value should be equal for all objects of the class `Circle`, but we should be able to change the value uniformly by just modifying one line of code..
 + For every geometric object we would like to have a method `quadrature`, which returns a cubic object with the same volume as the original one (with respect to `approxPi`), e.g. if `circ1` is an object of the class `Circle`, then `circ1.quadrature()` returns a square with the same surface as circ1.
 + As a bonus you can implement another class `Ball` analogously to circle.
 At least you should keep the right traits in mind such that such an extension is easily possible.